 As dogs age, they become more susceptible to age-related diseases.
-One of the most common is congestive heart failure.
-If your dog has a swollen belly, seems fatigued, experiences a loss of appetite, seems unsettled at bedtime, or becomes exercise intolerant, he may be suffering from heart failure.
+One of the most common is congestive heart failure, often abbreviated as CHF.
+If your dog has a swollen belly, seems fatigued, experiences a loss of appetite, seems unsettled at bedtime, or becomes exercise intolerant, they may be suffering from heart failure.

 Some medications prescribed for health conditions may cause rapid or heavy breathing.
 One of the worst culprits is prednisone, a steroid frequently prescribed to combat arthritis-related inflammation.
 Speak to your vet about any potential side effects your dog may experience while taking prescription medications.

 5. Metabolic acidosis

 Caused by an excess of acidity in the bloodstream, metabolic acidosis can lead to heart problems and mineral loss in your dog’s bones.
 Heavy breathing, nausea, vomiting, and diarrhea are common symptoms.
 If left untreated, metabolic acidosis is life-threatening, so take your pup to the vet immediately if they exhibit these symptoms.

 Excess weight puts unnecessary strain on your dog’s heart and respiratory system.
 Feed your furry friend a nutrient-rich diet, make sure they get plenty of exercise, and talk to your vet if they have trouble losing weight.

 Arthritis is common in older dogs, and its pain can cause labored breathing.
 If your pup has already been diagnosed with arthritis, giving them a baby aspirin can help relieve the discomfort and calm their breathing.

 8. Respiratory problems